 Chief of the Earth, c.
 1923

-Provenance – Mr. James McGrath, a Chicago Tool and Die manufacturing business owner in the 1920′s to 1950′s, purchased the painting from Grell, to his daughter by descent Mary Jane (McGrath) Hardwicke and her husband Clarke Hardwicke (1914-2001) who were close friends (he was in the movies) with Clark Gable (Command Decision 1948) and in the oil business with Ronald Reagan, to Mary Gay Chaples (close friends with Mary Jane in South FL) in mid 1980′s, to Private Collection, August 2015.
+Provenance: Mr. James McGrath, a Chicago Tool and Die manufacturing business owner from the 1920’s to 1950’s, who purchased the painting from Grell, to his daughter by descent Mary Jane (McGrath) Hardwicke and her husband Clarke Hardwicke (1914-2001) who were close friends (he was in the movies) with Clark Gable (Command Decision 1948) and in the oil business with Ronald Reagan, to Mary Gay Chaples (close friends with Mary Jane in South FL) in mid 1980’s, to Private Collection, August 2015.
 Mary Jane (McGrath) Hardwicke grew up in Chicago, moved to Los Angeles with her husband Clarke and eventually settled in South Florida.
 Mary Jane and her father owned stallion & breeding stables in Ocala, Florida.
 Provenance provided by Mary Gay Chaples.

-Oil on Board, 20″ x 15″, c.
-1923, signed upper right “LOUIS GRELL”
+Oil on Board, 20″ x 15″, c1923, signed upper right “LOUIS GRELL”

 Private collection, all rights reserved.

 Featured in Discovered/Re-Discovered in St. Louis art exhibition catalogue and on St. Louis TV channel 2 & 11 News (see link below).

 Other title; Chief of the Canyons.
 Recent exhibitions: Grant Wood & Louis Grell Two Man Show, Pottawattamie County (Iowa) Courthouse, 2015-2017; Discovered/Rediscovered in St. Louis, Union Station, October to December 2015.
 Current status = important middle west private collection.